Colorado station: Station layout

-Colorado station is a light rail station in Denver, Colorado, United States.
-It is served by the E and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
-The station is located next to the Colorado Center, a large movie theater and office building complex.
+Colorado station is located next to the Colorado Center, a large movie theater and office building complex.
 The station features a public art sculpture entitled Big Boots, which was created by Ries Niemi and dedicated in 2006.

+The station sits in an open cut below grade; tracks enter a tunnel on either side.
+Bus bays are located to the north of the station, and parking to the south.
+A bridge over the station connects the bus bays and parking lot, and provides access to both platforms.